 Today I am happy to be aware there is still music being created to ignite the consciousness and reveal us standing in the storm, still black, and still proud.
 There is still a counter-dialogue.
 I’d like to think if my mother was still alive she might find some point of recognition in the new dialogues in music, might find the message familiar.
 We are in the belly, we need to be awake and aware, and understand that we are powerful.

-Years from now this family in some configuration will meet on the day my mother called “Thanksgiving” and I call “Blessings are Due Day.”
+Years from now this family in some configuration will meet on the day my mother called “Thanksgiving,” and I call “Blessings are Due Day.”
 They will feast.
-I can’t predict the menu or the conversation but I know it will come from being in this house and listening to this music.
+I can’t predict the menu or the conversation, but I know it will come from being in this house and listening to this music.
 It will be recycled to recreate my times, and me, my notch on the struggle tree.
-The music that lives will remind them of the times in which it was created and without doubt these will be remembered as the good times and what is written here and remembered will be passed on like a fine recipe.
+The music that lives will remind them of the times in which it was created and without doubt, these will be remembered as the good times and what is written here and remembered will be passed on as a fine recipe.
 I wonder what the music of those times will sound like.

 Living like blessings are due, here in the belly . . .